Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Methodology

 \subsection{Architecture Overview}

-As a start of our pipeline (Fig. \ref{fig:pipeline}), a template network ${T}$ maps a pre-trained encoding vector $\textbf{v}$ into a template of the pulmonary segment segmentation $\textbf{t}$, representing the mean shape of the target dataset, illustrated in Fig.~\ref{fig:template}.
-The generation process can be formulated as:
+\revisedtwo{As illustrated by Fig.~\ref{fig:pipeline}, a template network ${T}$ maps a pre-trained encoding vector $\textbf{v}$ into a template of the pulmonary segment as \revisedtwo{multi-class probability distribution} $\textbf{t}$, representing the average shape of the target trainingset, illustrated in Fig.~\ref{fig:template}.